lmc-eu/spirit-design-system/exporters/tokens/README.md

 Devices tokens include all tokens from the Device collection in Supernova.
 These tokens are exported as SCSS maps and CSS variables, grouped by dimension and string categories.
-The exporter processes these tokens to ensure they are updated with to the device theme.
+The exporter processes these tokens to ensure they are updated with the device theme.

 - \_devices.scss - Contains dimension and string values and mapping to CSS variables
 - index.scss